Applying for an MPhil/PhD degree

 - Once the department has received all the information required, you may be invited to attend an interview.

-- You should be notified of our decision about 1–2 weeks after your interview.
+- You should be notified of our decision about one-two weeks after your interview.

-How long does the application process normally take?
+How long does the application process usually take?

-- The application process – from submitting your application, to attending an interview and receiving the formal email offer letter from Registry Services – normally takes about 4 weeks.
+- The application process - from submitting your application, to attending an interview and receiving the formal email offer letter from Registry Services - usually takes about 4 weeks.

 - However, this can vary depending on the programme being applied for, and/or if there are delays in the College receiving supporting documents such as transcripts and references.